shc-vj/SHCTimeIntervalFormatter/README.md

 # SHCTimeIntervalFormatter
-NSFormatter subclass converting NSTimeInterval values into strings
+NSFormatter subclass converting NSTimeInterval values into strings.
+`SHCTimeIntervalFormatter` is only a formatter, not a parser.

 ## Methods
 Convinience methods using a default parameters